 - The Value of an attribute will depend on the type chosen for the new attribute.
 For attributes such as text, text area, or number input types, the value here will act as a default – that is, the value which will be applied while uploading assets if no other value is added.
 Attributes such as pulldown or multi-select input types present a list of values to users for selection while editing attributes.
 Values can be added or removed when editing the attribute, or via the vocabularies feature if enabled.

 - Minimum user level determines who can see the new attribute and its values, preventing any user below the customized user level from seeing the attribute in any context.
 A selection of No minimum will allow users of any level to see the attribute.
 Note that this setting does not affect which users can edit the attribute if they have permission to edit attributes based on their user level.
-This value cannot be changed later.

 - Sync metadata allows the current attribute to be synced, meaning assets imported into the system with values in these preset XMP fields will write those values to the custom attribute automatically.